-None of the Shakespearean plays are set in Morocco, but there are several well-developed Moorish characters and other people of color in key roles.
+None of the Shakespearean plays are set in Morocco, but several include well-developed Moorish characters and other people of color in key roles.
 Interestingly, none of them are slaves.
 This is remarkable since the English of the time, in general, viewed blacks unfavorably and possessed condescending attitudes toward them.
 Although British ships were engaged in the slave trade and began bringing slaves to England in 1555, Africans who settled in England after 1569 were treated as free, even if former slaves elsewhere.

-What would incline Shakespeare, who had a limited education and was from a small town (where he had probably never met any people of color) to populate several of his plays with Africans in robust roles?
+What would incline Shakespeare, who had a limited education and was from a small town (where he had probably never met any people of color) to populate several of his plays with Africans in prominent roles?
 There is nothing in his background or known adult experience to suggest he would be so inclined, or even that he had an awareness of their lives so he could portray them.

 Aaron, Tamara’s Moorish lover

 Othello, a Moorish military leader, referred to as a Blackamoor

 Prince of Morocco